 Opening the source Code view🔗

 If you are in the modeling mode you can see the Diagram View of your model or class.
-Using the drop-down menu in the top bar lets you toggle between Diagram and Code View.
+Using the toggle button in the top bar lets you toggle between Diagram and Code View.

 If your model/class is write-protected ("Read-only"), you cannot edit the code.
 This state is indicated next to the class name above the toolbar.